CorfuDB/CorfuDB/annotationProcessor/README.md

 annotated with the @CorfuObject annotation.
 When such a class is encountered, the annotation processor generates a new class with the $CORFUSMR class suffix.
-For example, SMRMap becomes SMRMap$CORFUSMR.
+For example, CorfuTable becomes CorfuTable$CORFUSMR.
 This is known as the "proxy" class.
 The annotation processor must generate a new class because without hacks (such as the ones lombok exploits), annotation processors are not capable of modifying existing